DrGEF/commenter/readme.md

 example

-	ruby com.rb html 'hello world! this is my comment' 70
+	ruby com.rb other 'hello world! this is my comment' 70

 Output